kingluddite/web-dev-notes/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-2.md

 `Dashboard > Widgets`

-* Add Text widget (or if you are feeling daring, experiment with the `Visual Editor` widget) to `Page Sidebar` widget.
+* Add Text widget (or if you are feeling daring, experiment with the `Visual Editor` widget) to `Page Sidebar` widget
 * Add some Latin filler text
 * Test if it works in the browser

 ## Let's Style our Sidebar
-* What if we want to adjust how our sidebar looks?
+* What if we want to adjust how our `sidebar` looks?
 * Add some CSS that targets your `.sidebar` class

 `css/style.css`